Macarious-GK/DevSecOps_Self_Intern/AutoScaling/AutoScale.md

 ## HPA
 - `Horizontal Pod Autoscaling`:  Increase the units that handel the workload **`+Pods`**
 - `HPA` works with *Deployment* & *Statefulset*
+- We need to define resources in or Deploy/stateful, also we need metrics server
 - How it works:
     - HPA need Metrics Server to be configured
     - We Define a resource of HPA with target Deploy and Metric Threshold